mspnp/performance-optimization/SynchronousIO.md

 Common examples of synchronous I/O include:

-- Writing data to a local file and waiting for the data to be saved.
+- Writing to a local file and waiting for the data to be saved.
+- Retrieving or persisting data to a database.
 - Posting a message to a message queue and waiting for the message queue to acknowledge receipt of the message.
 - Sending a request to a web service and waiting for a response.

 This anti-pattern typically occurs because:

-- It appears to be the most natural means to perform an operation.
+- It appears to be the most intuitive way to perform an operation.
 For example, the following code looks to be the obvious way to post a message to an Azure Service Bus queue:

 **C#**